-The water was waist deep and we could see him from the surface.
-Tony cut the boat’s engine and started pushing the longtail around with a long wooden pole.
+The water was waist-deep and we could see the Dugong from the surface.
+Tony cut the boat’s engine and started punting the longtail around with a long wooden pole.
 So we could get up close with the Dugong.
 He(the Dugong) would occasionally stick his nose out of the water for a breath of fresh air.
 We were told that this particular Dugong was named ‘Chompoo’ (which means pink in the Thai Language) and he was known for approaching and befriending the people.

 Point Dugong on Koh Libong

 You have to pay a visit to Point Dugong.
 It is one of the best things to do at Koh Libong.
 You can see the Dugong from the land here and it’s also totally free to visit.